oss-homecredit-id/iONess/README.md

 ### Data Request Promise

-After creating data request, you can just execute the request with then method:
+After creating a data request, you can just execute the request with then method:

 ```swift
 Ness.default